Our Gear

 The Force, which we have dubbed “Skywalker” in reference to both the name of the van and the model of our car, is currently sitting on our friend’s farm until we are ready to go on the trip.
 However we have managed to make it out there a couple times to get ourselves acquainted with what will be our new home for the foreseeable future.

-While we are pretty sure we’ll love living in our caravan, there will be some places it just simply can’t go.
+While we love living in our caravan, there will be some places it just simply can’t go.
 Which brings us to the tent…

 Our original plan had been to eventually replace our tent with an Oz Tent, particularly the 30 second one, but as they say, beggars can’t be choosers so we headed into Port Lincoln to the one outdoor store in town to find our new accommodation for the rest of the trip.
 There we found the Coleman Instant Up 4P.
 Even though it was more than double the setup time of the Oz tent (a full 60 seconds more!), it was a fraction of the price so we figured that would be an acceptable trade off.
 From there, we came back to our site from the night before, ceremoniously bundled up our tent into a nearby bin while reminiscing on all the memories we had created with that tent in tow, and continued on our way.